Insure4Sport has conducted a national survey focusing on attitudes towards women in sport – and it uncovered some incredible findings.

 Let’s explore the survey’s results in full, and assess just how much progress is being made in championing the role of women in sport…

 The survey showed that both men and women clearly recognise inequality within sport.
+The latest prize money statistics illustrate just how much inequality exists within certain sports, with football being the chief culprit.

 Of our respondents, more than three quarters of women and 68% of men think there’s an inequality.
 Furthermore, nearly a third of women prefer watching men play sport, indicating that it’s not just male spectators holding female sportspeople back.